kubernetes-sigs/kustomize/site/content/en/guides/plugins/_index.md

  * [date prefixer] - prefix the current date to resource names, a simple example used to modify the string prefixer plugin just mentioned.
  * [secret generator] - generate secrets from a toy database.
- * [sops encoded secrets] - a more complex secret generator.
+ * [sops encoded secrets] - a more complex secret generator that converts SOPS files into Kubernetes Secrets
+ * [SOPSGenerator] - another generator that decrypts SOPS files into Secrets
  * [All the builtin plugins](https://github.com/kubernetes-sigs/kustomize/tree/master/plugin/builtin).
    User authored plugins are
    on the same footing as builtin operations.